reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 1. When someone wins, highlight the three squares that caused the win (and when no one wins, display a message about the result being a draw).
 1. Display the location for each move in the format (col, row) in the move history list.

 Throughout this tutorial, you've touched on React concepts including elements, components, props, and state.
-Now that you've seen how these concepts work when building a game, check out [Thinking in React](/learn/thinking-in-react) to see how React concepts work when build a app's UI.
+Now that you've seen how these concepts work when building a game, check out [Thinking in React](/learn/thinking-in-react) to see how React concepts work when build an app's UI.